DannyBen/rush-command/README.md

 1. Create a new repository on GitHub, named `rush`.
 2. Each folder you create in this repository is considered a package.
-3. Each package needs to have bash script named `main`.
+3. Each package needs to have bash script named `main`, and optionally a plain text file called `info`.
-4. In the script, you have several environment variables available:
+4. In the `main` script, you have several environment variables available:
     - `$REPO`: contains the full URL of the repository
     - `$PACK`: contains the package name only
     - `$SELF`: contains the full URL of the package (== `$REPO/$PACK`)

-Another functionality in Rush, allows users to download and display a remote file by preceding the package name with a forward slash:

-    $ rush /<path>

-For example:

-    $ rush /index

-In this case, the file will be downloaded and displayed on the screen.
-This is suitable to cases where you want to provide information about the repository, or an index of available packages.